AVAILABLE 24/7. SE HABLA ESPAÑOL

 Misaligned gearboxes are more likely with a manual transmission and can lead to total gear failure if you don’t address the problem early.

-While the misalignment can happen as a result of thermal expansion or other problems, a misalignment of a gearbox often happens because the car manufacturer or a mechanic didn’t install or mount it properly in the first place.
+While the misalignment can happy as a result of thermal expansion or other problems, a misalignment of a gearbox often happens because the car manufacturer or a mechanic didn’t install or mount it properly in the first place.

 steps to take when car won't go into gear